lyrain2001/autoddg_eval/README.md

 1. Extract the folders
 2. Place them in the same directory as `streamlit_app.py`

 These are already in the correct format and ready to use.
-You can start evaluating immediately with these samples!
+You can start evaluating immediately!

 ### 2. Folder Structure